-The City of Page saw a slight increase in health insurance cost this year, at around 4% that was absorbed this year.
+The City of Page saw a slight increase in health insurance costs this year, at around 4% that was absorbed this year.
 I am continuing to monitor this cost to the City of Page and keep our options open for employee health insurance coverage.

-In fiscal year 22/23, we reported 198 full time equivalent employees including the Page Utility Enterprises, which was around an 6.5% increase in workforce from the previous year, replacing around 13 positions that were cut in prior years.
-In the fiscal year 23/24 budget year, we currently have budgeted for a total of 214 employees between the City of Page and the Page Utility Enterprises.
-This increases our staffing an additional 7.5% from the prior year.
-Some of the departments that have seen changes are Fire, Police, Parks & Trails Maintenance, Horseshoe Bend, Recreation, Community Center, Library, Information Technology, and Lake Powell National Golf Course.
+In the fiscal year 23/24, we reported 211 full-time equivalent employees including Page Utility Enterprises, which saw around a 6% increase in the workforce from the previous year, replacing around 13 positions that were cut in prior years.
+In the fiscal year 23/24 budget year, we currently have budgeted for a total of 214 employees between the City of Page and the Page Utility Enterprises combined.
+Some of the departments that have seen changes are Fire, Police, Parks & Trails Maintenance, Horseshoe Bend, Recreation, Community Center, Library, and Lake Powell National Golf

+Course.
 With these changes the City of Page has positioned itself for continued financial success in the coming years.